yewstack/yew/website/docs/concepts/components/properties.md

 Instead of implementing the `Properties` trait yourself, you should use `#[derive(Properties)]` to automatically generate the implementation instead.
-Types for which you derive `Properties` must also implement `Clone`.
+Types for which you derive `Properties` must also implement `PartialEq`.

 ### Field attributes